-The wider Geoscience programme is constructed such that MSci and BSc Geologists who are appropriately qualified, can readily transfer to other geoscience BSc or MSci degree programmes including Geophysics, Earth and Planetary Science, and Earth Science.
-This last programme is designed specifically for students who are unable, or do not wish, to undertake the full fieldwork programme that is required for accreditation within the Geology degree.
-You must normally transfer to a Geophysics degree no later than January of your first year.
-You must normally transfer to an Earth and Planetary Science or Earth Science degree no later than January of your second year; note that the latter programmes do not include a year-abroad option.
+The wider Geoscience programme is constructed such that MSci and BSc Geophysicists who are appropriately qualified, can readily transfer to other geoscience BSc or MSci degree programmes including Earth and Planetary Science, Geology, and Earth Science.
+This last programme is designed specifically for students who are unable, or do not wish, to undertake the full fieldwork programme that is required for accreditation within the Geophysics degree.
+You must normally transfer to a Geology degree no later than January of your first year.
+You must normally transfer to an Earth and Planetary Science or Earth Science degree no later than January of your second year.